 The American Council for an Energy-Efficient Economy has estimated that home electronics in standby mode account for 5 to 10% of total residential electricity use.

-- Turn off entertainment systems and computer equipment/peripherals when not in use.
+- Turn off entertainment systems and computer equipment when not in use.
 Minimize energy use when electronic devices are in standby mode by enabling power save settings.

-- To eliminate electricity use when devices are in standby mode, plug them into a smart strip or power strip with on/off capabilities.
+- To eliminate energy use when devices are in standby mode, plug them into a smart strip or power strip with on/off capabilities